Luther Riley: Provine High School

+resounding 6 state championships (one included as an overall state championship).

 John W. Provine High School

 Riley was the coach of the John W. Provine High School Rams for eleven seasons and compiled a winning percentage of (.803) with an overall record of 286–70.
 He won five state championships and was named coach of the year five times.

 Alcorn State

 On March 28, 2011, Riley was named the head coach at Alcorn State University where he amassed a 34–77 record in just under four full seasons.
 During the 2014–2015 season, Riley took a leave of absence "to evaluate some things".
 While some speculated that the leave of absence was due to a physical altercation with a player, Riley said those allegations were "completely false" and that he expected to return before the end of season.
 Riley never returned to Alcorn State and his contract expired without renewal in March 2015.

 On April 14, 2017, Riley was arrested in Madison County, Mississippi and charged with a felony to defraud and cheat a former high school basketball player that he recruited while coaching at Alcorn State.
 According to court records, on or around June 13 of 2013, Riley admitted and pled guilty to willfully and intentionally cheating a recruit by making false pretenses about the tuition, room, and board costs at Alcorn State.
 Riley collected money from the recruit and claimed that the money would go towards the costs to attend Alcorn State and promised to use the money to hold his basketball scholarship.
 In reality, Riley kept the money for himself and did not honor the scholarship.
 Riley was ordered by the Madison County courts to pay $2,750 in restitution and serve one year of probation in exchange for pleading guilty.